rodvand/netbox-paloalto/README.md

 ```

 ## Generate your Palo Alto firewall API key
 See [Palo Alto Networks documentation](https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key.html) on generating your API key.
+As this plugin is only reading the configuration a read-only user is recommended.

 ## Limitations
 * Limited nesting for address groups as default
-* Does not include "any" rules based on zones (as we can't tell the zone from the object name)
+* Does not include "any" rules based on zones (can't tell the zone from the object name)
 * Does not match with subnet rules (you can have a rule saying 10.0.0.0/8 is allowed, but your object with the address 10.1.1.1 is not listed)
 * Does currently not support other rule types than security rules (no NAT/Decryption/etc)